RotorHazard/RotorHazard/doc/Software Setup.md

 To install the RotorHazard server on these systems:

-1. If the computer does not already have Python installed, download and install Python version 2.7 from https://www.python.org/downloads .
+1. If the computer does not already have Python installed, download and install Python from https://www.python.org/downloads .
 To check if Python is installed, open up a command prompt and enter ```python --version```

 1. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.